7 Ways to Cope with Your Feelings of Mom Guilt

 Eventually, we’d move on to my actually leaving the house to go to kickboxing class or get a massage.
 Have coffee with a friend.

 Then date nights happened a few times each month.
 Sometimes even with other couples!
+(Read our post on women's group activities for more ideas.)

 The more I forced myself to make time for the things my body and mind craved… the less guilty I felt about it.